claytonfbell/material-ui-pack/README.md

 ![example](./demo/examples/SelectTimeZoneExample.gif)

-This component uses [moment-timezone](https://momentjs.com/timezone/) to build a full list of time zones.

 | Property       | Description                    |
 | -------------- | ------------------------------ |
 | country        | To optionall filter the zones. |